-Every two months or so I sign up for a new credit card that offers me miles.
+Every three months or so I sign up for a new credit card that offers me miles.
 I spend the money I need to on the card, then set the card in a drawer for a few months.
 Then I cancel the card.
 When I am looking to travel, I look in my little spreadsheet to see what miles I have, and fly for free!

 - When signing up, pretty much the only important benefit is the signing bonus.
 Look for credit cards that offer things like “25,000 miles if you spend $2,000 in the first 3 months”.
 Offers for 30k or 50k miles are even better.

 - Keep track of your cards by putting notes on them.
 I print out a document in 6 point font and tape it to the card.
 Notes usually say something like “spend $2k by [date] for 25k miles.
 2pts/$ on restaurants.
 Cancel by [date] or $95 fee” Then I leave a space to write how much I’ve spent on the card.

 - Always pay off your credit card in full every month.
 Always.
 If you are tempted not to, stop reading right now.